yext/rules_closure/README.md

   list.
 These can point to `closure_js_library`, `closure_template_js_library`, and `closure_css_library` rules.

   JavaScript dependencies are checked by Bazel at compile-time.
+If a file in `srcs` requires a namespace, it must be provided by a direct dependency;
-The transitive dependencies of these libraries are not taken into consideration when performing this strict dependency checking.
+  transitive ones are not taken into consideration.

   This rule also checks CSS dependencies at compile-time.
 The build will fail if the class names referenced in sources using `goog.getCssName()` are not